cvonk/vscode-starters/ESP32/README.md

 ## Start with a simple example

- - In VSCode, open an empty folder and copy an example project
+ - In VSCode, open an empty folder and copy a simple example project such as `blink`
-   - VSCode » [F1] > `ESP-IDF: Show ESP-IDF Example Projects`
+   - [F1] » ESP-IDF: Show ESP-IDF Example Projects
  - Connect the USB UART with your computer.
 Note the COM port# in Device Manager and select it in VSCode
    - [F1] » ESP-IDF: Select Port to Use
  - Start compile/flash/monitor